Athou/commafeed/README.md

 When started, the server will listen on http://localhost:8082.
 The default user is `admin` and the default password is `admin`.

+### Updates

+When CommaFeed is up and running, you can subscribe to [this feed](https://github.com/Athou/commafeed/releases.atom) to be notified of new releases.

 ### Memory management (`jvm` package only)

 The Java Virtual Machine (JVM) is rather greedy by default and will not release unused memory to the